Reveal-Energy-Services/orchid-python-api/README-dev.md

 - If `/path/to/virtual-env/Scripts/python.exe` is (now) listed in the "Python Interpreters" dialog, select it.
 - Press "OK"

+##### Sharing PyCharm configurations

+When you configure the Python interpreter for PyCharm, `PyCharm` creates a "name" for this interpreter.
+By default, it uses the name of the Python virtual environment in which it finds that interpreter.
+This choice works for a single individual, but fails when attempting to share configurations because `poetry` creates a virtual environment name that seems to depend on data specific to either the currently logged-in user or to the workstation.

+To avoid these conflicting changes to `PythonApi.iml` and `.idea/misc.xml`, we use a technique recommended by JetBrains in [this YouTrack issue](https://youtrack.jetbrains.com/issue/PY-20228).
+We have agreed to name our `PyCharm` interpreter configuration using the "well known" name, "orchid-python-api-dev-py3.8".
+This choice replaces the suffix specific to the user or machine with `dev`.
+It does encode the Python interpreter version, but `poetry`, we believe, uses this encoding to support use of different interpreters.

 To use Visual Studio, a recommended tool is
 [Python Tools for Visual Studio](https://visualstudio.microsoft.com/vs/features/python/).
 The author assumes you are familiar with (or will become familiar with) this tool and its capabilities.